Venuskan/Venuskan/README.md

-- 👋 Hi, I’m Okan Yilmaz, aka @Venuskan on GitHub!
+- 👋 Hi, i'm @Venuskan on GitHub!

 - 👦 About me:
 -// I was born in Nuremberg, Germany